|

 There are 510 calories in one chicken quesadilla.

-Here is a summary of how many calories in Taco Bell’s quesadilla are derived from fat, carbs, and protein:
+Here is a summary of the number of calories by macronutrient in Taco Bell’s quesadilla:

 The greatest proportion, approximately 46%, of total calories is derived from 26 grams of fat.
 Carbohydrates make up another 33% of the total calories and the remaining 21% is from protein.